typestack/class-transformer/README.md

 }
 ```

-Now when you transform a User, the `password` property will be skipped and not be included in the transformed result.
+Now, when you transform a User, the `password` property will be skipped and not be included in the transformed result.

 ## Skipping depend of operation[⬆](#table-of-contents)